super3/PyTrack/README.md

 Warnings
 -------
 * Files must be in some sort of sequential format.
 Example: (image0001.jpg, image0002.jpg, etc.)
+* Files must be the same pixel dimentions.
 * Will not track more than one object at a time.